tsuACM/truman_acm_website/_pages/events.markdown

 **Game Jam**

-ACM will be holding a game jam beginning in February!
+ACM is currently holding a game jam!
 Check the [game jam page][GJ] for more details.

 <br/>

 ## Upcoming Meetings

 *Meetings are held every other Monday at 6:00PM in Violette Hall 1148 unless otherwise specified.*

-**February 12th**: Game Jam Kickoff

-This meeting will be the kickoff for ACM's game jam!
-Check the [game jam page][GJ] for more details.

 **February 26th**: Game Jam Judging